semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 Trigger, as a rule, is in the form of select trigger, only without the chevron icon.

-The text coincides with the selected date/range.
-Read more about the rules of dates writing in the [Style Guide for User Interface Text](/text/write-text/).

 | Description                        | Appearance example                    |
 | ---------------------------------- | ------------------------------------- |
 | Placeholder                        | ![trigger](static/placeholder.png)    |